 The Testing Stage

-Another advantage of an MVP development services is that you will be able to test the entire concept of your project.
+Another advantage of an MVP development service is that you will be able to test the entire concept of your project.
 If you launch a mobile app with tons of features, for instance, it will be challenging to adjust the application for a particular audience in the future.

 Moreover, you may be forced to kill off useless features that have already been paid for.
 And at the same time, whenever you are developing an MVP, you must create only a small number of features.